winston0410/range-highlight.nvim/README.md

 # range-highlight.nvim

-An extremely lightweight plugin (~ 120loc) that hightlights ranges you have entered in commandline.
+An extremely lightweight plugin (~ 120loc) that highlights ranges you have entered in command line.

 ![Demo for using range-highlight](./demo.gif)